lsst-dm/dm_dev_guide/install.rst

    pip install -U matplotlib scipy

-Note these are included by default in `Anaconda <https://store.continuum.io/cshop/anaconda/>`_, which the LSST Stack *can* install for you.
+Note these are included by default in `Anaconda <https://store.continuum.io/cshop/anaconda/>`_, which the LSST Science Pipelines installer *can* obtain for you.

 We also use `SAOImage DS9 <http://ds9.si.edu/site/Home.html>`_ to display images for debugging.